You do not want bees in or anywhere near your home.

 Bees are more aggressive than other insects, and they will protect their home against intruders, even if that home is your home.

-When you are dealing with any kind of bee infestation, make sure you remove not only the bees but the entire hive as well.
+When you are dealing with any bee infestation, make sure you remove not only the bees but also the entire hive.
 Otherwise, the bees may come right back.